German court jails former Stasi member for 1974 murder – DW – 10/14/2024

 The court found ex-Stasi officer Martin N., 80, guilty of murder for killing Pole Czeslaw Kukuczka at close range as he sought to escape to the West through Berlin's Friedrichstrasse border point.

-On the day of the crime, the victim had entered the Polish embassy in East Berlin with a fake bomb in order to force his departure to the West.
+On the day of the crime, the victim had entered the Polish embassy in East Berlin with a fake bomb seeking to force his departure to the West.
 The Stasi pretended to allow the man to leave to the West, but had other plans.

 More to follow...